MirkMart/Lab_CompGeno/6_GenomeAnnotation/README.md

 Eukariotic genomes are very complex (results of evolution by molecular tinkering) and gene structures can greatly vary between lineages and even between closely relatetd species (exon length, intron length, gene length, splicing site sequence patterns, ecc…).
-In model species, highly curated models able to describe each feature exists (with the form of HMM profiles).
+In model species exist highly curated models able to describe each feature (with the form of HMM profiles).
 This models can be directly used for *ab - initio* gene prediction.
 However for non model species most of the time these patterns are unknown.
 To partially overcome this issue, we can use